ADIPEC 2024 on November 4-7 in Abu Dhabi

 Deployment scenario

-On-premises, cloud or hybrid.
+On-premises, cloud or hybrid

-Cloud, on-premises and hybrid.
+Cloud, on-premises and hybrid

-On-premises or cloud.
+On-premises or cloud

-Cloud or hybrid.
+Cloud or hybrid

 All-in-one infrastructure

-Requires purchasing additional subscriptions in the cloud or installing additional virtual machines.
+Requires additional subscriptions or virtual machines

-Maximum number of participants in a meeting
+Maximum number of participants

 1,500